mlizhangx/Network-Analysis-for-Repertoire-Sequencing-/README.md

-If you wish to specify the Python environment to use, you can do so by using the `use_virtualenv()` function from the `reticulate` package prior to calling functions from `RepSeqNetworkAnalysis`.
+If you wish to specify the Python environment to use, you can do so by using the `use_virtualenv()` function from the `reticulate` package prior to calling functions from `NAIR`.

 ## Vignettes